 A traveler visits your tour and activity website for many different reasons — like to compare prices, get ideas for an upcoming trip or learn more about your business.
 While you want them to book with you, they have a wide range of intentions.
 That’s why it’s challenging to align their actions with your ultimate goal.
 But there’s good news!
 It’s possible with granular, yet pivotal tweaks to your booking process.

-You might already know about optimizing your website to help your conversion rate — like responsive design, fast loading time, simple navigation and clear calls-to-action.
+You might already know how to use your website to make a great first impression— like responsive design, fast loading time, simple navigation and clear calls-to-action.
 But even when a traveler decides to take action and book, they can leave at any point if the booking process is too tricky.

 In this article, we break it down for you.
 Let’s get started:

 Before designing your booking process, consider your target audience.
 Who do you want to attract?
 Where do they live?
 What’s the purpose of their travels?
 Are they traveling solo or with a group?

 Discovering these answers will help you understand your average guest — their needs, goals and online behaviour — which will give you an idea of how to successfully lead similar personas down the booking funnel.

 Start with observing the first question your guests ask over the phone.
 Do they immediately want to know the price?
 Or what times and dates are available?

 The first question you answer over the phone should be the first question you answer online.